Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Introduction

-In addition, 1D, 2D and 3D Raman-induced SOC in atomic BECs have been implemented experimentally by Raman coupling that flips atomic pseudospins and transfers linear momentum simultaneously \cite{Spielman1,Pan1,Pan2}.
-Compared with the Rashba SOC and Dresselhaus SOC, the Raman-induced SOC suppresses the low-energy density of state, and results in the nonmonotonic behavior of the low-energy density of state as a function of the Raman coupling strength.
-The change in Raman coupling strength can break spatial symmetry \cite{Zhai}, but it is not yet clear whether it will lead to the emergence of chiral supersolid.
-Furthermore, spontaneous time symmetry breaking may lead to an exotic dynamical phase, the time crystal \cite{Wilczek,Sacha,HuangB,Rovny,Hemmerich}.
-Previous studies have shown that time crystal can be observed in a variety of physical systems, such as Floquet many-body localized (Floquet-MBL) system \cite{Monroe}, dipolar many-body system \cite{Choi}, dissipative atom-cavity BEC system \cite{Kongkhambut}, and Rydberg gas \cite {You}.
-Whether the time-reversal symmetry breaking caused by spin-orbit coupling can lead to the formation of time crystals is an issue worth exploring.
+In addition, 1D, 2D and 3D Raman-induced SOC in atomic BECs have been experimentally realized by Raman coupling that flips atomic pseudospins and transfers linear momentum simultaneously \cite{Spielman1,Pan1,Pan2}.
+Although Rashba SOC has also been experimentally realized in BECs \cite{Valdes}, achieving Rashba SOC is generally much more difficult than achieving Raman-induced SOC.
+Furthermore, relevant investigations have shown significant differences between the Raman-induced SOC effects and the Rashba SOC effects.
+For instance, for a binary BEC with Rashba SOC, a stripe phase can exist in immiscible interactions \cite{Zhai,CWang,Gui}.
+In contrast, in a binary BEC with Raman-induced SOC, the stripe phase may occur in the miscible regime \cite{Ketterle,Spielman1,YLi}.
+Up to date, current studies on Raman-type spin--orbit-coupled BECs have primarily focused on 1D Raman-induced SOC.
+The change in Raman coupling strength can break spatial symmetry \cite{Zhai}, but it is not yet clear whether it will lead to chiral supersolid and other novel quantum phases in Rydberg-dressed BECs with 2D Raman-induced SOC.
+Moreover, spontaneous time symmetry breaking may induce an exotic dynamical phase, the time crystal \cite{Wilczek,Sacha,HuangB,Rovny,Hemmerich}.
+Previous studies have shown that time crystal can be observed in a variety of physical systems, such as Floquet many-body localized (Floquet-MBL) system \cite{Monroe}, dipolar many-body system \cite{Choi}, dissipative atom-cavity BEC system \cite{Kongkhambut}, and Rydberg gas \cite{You}.
+Whether the time-reversal symmetry breaking caused by SOC can result in the formation of time crystals is an issue worth exploring.